 In cooperation with St. Louis Audubon Society’s Bring Conservation Home Program, the 2017 Landscape Challenge pool of eligible homeowners is based on participants who live within the 63105, 63117, 63124, 63132, 63143, or 63144 zip codes with a completed Bring Conservation Home survey and available report.
-Applications are due May 31.
+This year’s application period is now closed.
 The planting date will be on Saturday, September 23.

 2017 is our eleventh year of the program.
 It is great to think about how each of the previous winners’ yards have impacted friends and family, who impact more friends and family… how many new native gardens exist because of this program?

 Our landscape makeover contest was inspired by a pilot project in 2005 designed by the Missouri Department of Conservation’s Grow Native! program and the Mid-Missouri chapter of Wild Ones Natural Landscapers.
 They laid the organizational groundwork and coached us through the 2006 St. Louis contest.
 In St. Louis, the partnership consisted of Grow Native!, Wild Ones – St. Louis chapter, and Shaw Nature Reserve.
 Other chapters might consider partnering with a wildflower nursery, the local Sierra Club, nature study groups or similar organizations.